hackerb9/vt340test/mediacopy/README.md

 the entire screen or a region.
 Depending upon complexity of the graphics, it can take a long time (~5m) to transmit.

-A script for making screenshots can be found in [mediacopy.sh](mediacopy.sh).
+A script for making screenshots can be found in [mediacopy.sh](../mediacopy/mediacopy.sh).

+The format of the output is discussed in [Sixel Printer Port](../mediacopy/sixel-printer-port.md).

 ### Sequence for sending